How To Increase Membership in Your Nonprofit Organization

 A big part of increasing membership is ensuring that you have the right tools and practices in place to do so!
-Our team at Springly is full of nonprofit leaders, members, and volunteers, and we have consulted their help to determine the best ways to increase membership in your nonprofit.
+With a properly implemented membership management software, nonprofit website, and more, you can retain your current members and recruit new ones.

-Tracking membership engagement is so helpful because with this information you will be able to determine who has attended your recent events, received certain communication, and been active in your organization.
-More importantly, it can help you to see who has been inactive and might need a little boost.
+Tracking membership engagement is helpful because you can determine who has attended events and received communications.
+More importantly, it tells you who has been inactive and might need a little boost.

-Once you determine the members that may be less engaged, you can start communicating with them to determine why this is happening.
+Once you determine your less engaged members, you can start communicating with them to determine why this is happening.
 There are a few steps you can take:

-Determine if the lack of activity is because of your organization, or due to an outside cause.
+Determine if the lack of activity is due to your organization or an outside cause.

 Once you have figured that part out, you can dive into the root cause of their disengagement.

-After the cause is determined, you should try to find a solution to the problem or how you can support the member better.
+After you determine the cause, try to find a solution to the problem or a way to support the member.

-Pro Tip: If you aren’t sure how to reach out to members to approach this subject, keep it easy by simply asking the member how they are doing.
+Pro Tip: If you unsure how to reach out to members to approach this subject, keep it easy by simply asking them how they are doing.
 Even though you need to know why members aren’t being active so you can increase membership, try to be as sensitive as possible.
-Once you show personal interest you can explain that you have noticed a decline in their participation, and ask them if everything is okay and if you can do anything to help.
+You can explain that you have noticed a decline in their participation and ask them if everything is okay and if you can do anything to help.

 These allow you to ensure every member has the same experience, and that their expectations are met.
 They are so important because members are more likely to renew their membership if their onboarding process is clear and organized.

-Onboarding plans will be different for each organization, and it is very important that you find one that suits your culture the best.
+Onboarding plans vary from organization to organization.
 For example, if you are a school club that only has membership dues during the school year, you will need to modify your onboarding plans to fit this schedule.

 That being said, there are a few general rules that apply to all organizations:

-Check-in at 6 months - In months four, five, and six you should track their activity to make sure everything is going well, and after month six have a longer check-in.
+Check-in at six months.
+In months four, five, and six you should track their activity to make sure everything is going well, and after month six have a longer check-in.
 This check-in can be a formal meeting or just a five-minute coffee break, as long as you find out how the member’s experience is going and what your organization can do to improve this.